Annual Health Checks

 The ReSPECT Process

 ReSPECT is a process that creates personalised recommendations for a person’s clinical care in a future emergency in which they are unable to make or express choices.
-It provides health and care professionals, responding to that emergency to make immediate decisions about that person’s care and treatment.
+It helps the health and care professionals responding to that emergency to make immediate decisions about that person’s care and treatment.

-The National Forum of people with Learning Disabilities and the National Valuing Families Forum have been working together on a new booklet called ‘Hospitals are not homes’.
+The National Forum of People with Learning Disabilities and the National Valuing Families Forum have been working together on a new booklet called ‘Hospitals are not homes’.
 The booklet is to help people work together on the Transforming Care work and check on the work that is happening in their local area.

 The Transforming Care work is about better care and support for people with learning disabilities and/or autism.
 The work started after the abuse of people at Winterbourne View.

 We think it is really important that people with learning disabilities and people with autism and their families can be part of the work.
 The booklet should help people know:

 - Who to speak to